 6. Nutritional Yeast

 Don’t fear!
 Nutritional yeast shouldn’t be confused with traditional active yeast.
 It is deactivated and happens to be a complete protein, which is good for all those naysayers who think vegans don’t eat enough!
-It’s yeast so it’s part of the fungi family (like mushrooms) and grown and harvested from molasses.
-It’s essential to a vegan diet not only to inject nutty and cheesy flavours into recipes but because it’s also a source of vitamin B12 – the one thing we can’t get since it only occurs in animal proteins.
+It’s yeast so it’s part of the fungi family (like mushrooms), and it’s grown and harvested from molasses.
+It’s essential to a vegan diet not only to inject nutty and cheesy flavours into recipes, but because it’s also a source of vitamin B12 – the one thing we can’t get since it only occurs in animal proteins.
 You may come across some hipster vegans that like to call it “nooch” but it’s all the same.
 Find it in health food and bulk food stores and use it on everything.
 Mix it with sea salt and coconut oil for a tasty popcorn topping, find it in our mac and cheese sauce, and use it to make the perfect tofu scramble.

 7. Coconut Oil

 By now you’ve probably heard about all the great benefits of coconut oil.
 It can maintain healthy blood sugar and cholesterol levels, strengthen your immune system, aid in digestion, and keep your skin glowing and wrinkle free.
 Oil pulling was all the rage last year too!
 But I cook with this oil almost exclusively and often eat it completely raw in smoothies and desserts.
 I also use it for all kinds of homemade beauty products like toothpaste, deodorant, and body moisturizer.
 I recommend buying the biggest jar you can find!